 “Not that Kate’s always makin’ dumb jokes,” Coll added.
 “But she sees how ridiculous it all is.”

 “Sure is,” Coll said.

 They lapsed into silence, each drinking slowly.
 The tavern music lilted over them, and everyone in the place seemed to be in the same quiet, contemplative mood that they were.
 Only the dwarf in the corner spoke with anything resembling enthusiasm.

-The woman turned around then, and leaned against the bar.
-Robert nearly choked on his ale.
+The woman turned around then, and Robert choked on his ale.
 His eyes went wide, and he set his glass down hard enough to make ale slosh out onto the table.

 “What?”
-Colleen said, frowning at him.
-She turned around, then cocked her head.
-She snorted, then turned back at Robert with an approving nod.
+Colleen asked.
+She turned around, then snorted.
+She turned back at Robert with an approving nod.

 “Well-spotted, Trevelyan,” she said.